akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 **What is it?**

-In a PIM, you can manage different types of associations such as:
+In the PIM, you can manage different types of associations such as:
 * Cross-sell
 * Up-sell
 * Substitutions